hoget157/LinearCapR/README.md

 Takumi Otagaki, Hiroaki Hosokawa, Tsukasa Fukunaga, Junichi Iwakiri, Goro Terai, and Kiyoshi Asai.
 LinearCapR: Linear-time computation of local structural-context probabilities for genome-scale RNA without span constraints. preprint (DOOI to appear)

 ## Contact
+For questions, bug reports, or feature requests, please open an issue in this repository or contact the corresponding author:
+ - Takumi Otagaki: takumiotagaki@gmail.com